joshcutler/PS632-Spring2013/assets/Week3/lab3.md

 3. `else`
 4. `finally`
 5. `raise`
+6. Big-Oh notation

 First, play with dictionaries.
 (Look back at `roman_numify` code in `lab1.py`.)

-Now, make a function that inverts Roman numify.
-Do the slow way (iterating through all keys and checking values) and the fast way (reverse lookup).
-Explain why the latter is faster, and why faster is better (especially as the size of input grows).

-FizzBuzz might have a place in this lesson.

-Here are some potential algorithms to explore in the lab (with test cases, of course):
+Then, go through FizzBuzz as a group (write it on the fly).

+Collectively write an algorithm to find the square root of X. (Downey 2008: 66) Hint: http://en.wikipedia.org/wiki/Newton's_method

+Now, have students form groups of 2-3 to accomplish as many of the following tasks as possible with the time remaining (give them the test cases):

-1. Greatest common divisor of A and B. (Downey 2008: 61) Hint: wikipedia.org/wiki/Euclidean_algorithm.
+1. Find the greatest common divisor of A and B. (Downey 2008: 61) Hint: wikipedia.org/wiki/Euclidean_algorithm.
 This is also the fifth problem on Project Euler.
-2. Find the square root of X. (Downey 2008: 66) Hint: http://en.wikipedia.org/wiki/Newton's_method
-3. Shortest path algorithm--more challenging.
-(Downey 2008: 144) Hint: wikipedia.org/wiki/Shortest_path_problem.
+2. Make a function that inverts Roman numify.
+You can do this the slow way (iterating through all keys and checking values) or the fast way (reverse lookup).
-4. Linear search (Zelle 2002: 226)
+3. Implement linear search (Zelle 2002: 226)
-5. Binary search (Zelle 2002: 227)
+4. Implement binary search (Zelle 2002: 227)
-6. Find the Pythagorean triplet for which a + b + c = 1000.
-(Euler Problem #9--can be done in 25, 10, or 1 line of Python.)

 Be sure to graph algorithmic performance.